ImSingee/zproxy/README.md

 ZProxy modifies domain names according to the following rules:

 1. The proxy only accepts domain names (IP addresses are rejected)
-2. The domain must end with the specified domain suffix (e.g., `cluster.local`)
+2. The domain must end with the specified domain suffix (e.g., `cluster.local`, configured with `--in-domain-suffix`)
 3. The domain suffix is replaced with the specified cluster domain

 For example, with default settings:
-- `service.namespace.cluster.local` → `service.namespace.cluster.local` (no change if suffixes are the same)
+- `service.namespace.svc.cluster.local` → `service.namespace.svc.cluster.local` (no change if suffixes are the same)

-- `service.namespace.custom.suffix` → `service.namespace.cluster.local` (if domain suffix is set to `custom.suffix`)
+And if you set a custom suffix (e.g. `custom.suffix`)
+- `service.namespace.svc.custom.suffix` → `service.namespace.svc.cluster.local`

 ### Zeabur DNS Mapping